Poisson boundary of group extensions: The cautiousness criterion for triviality of the boundary

-Before we prove the theorem we first explain in the claim below a straightforward observation about normal form of the walker on a semi-direct product.
-In the claim and its proof below we use the same notation for subgroup $H$, quotient group $K$ and their image for the canonical embedding to the semi-direct product $K\rtimes H$.
+Before we prove the theorem, we first explain a straightforward observation about the normal form of (the product of increments in) a semi-direct product.
+In the claim and its proof below we use the same notation for subgroup $\HNMsubgroup$, quotient group $\HAKquotient$ and their image for the canonical embedding to the semi-direct product $\HNMsubgroup \rtimes \HAKquotient$.